eProsima/Discovery-Server-docs/docs/index.rst

     :alt: eProsima
     :target: http://www.eprosima.com/

-| `Current DDS-RTPS standard`_ in its section 8.5 specifies a non-centralized, distributed simple discovery mechanism
+| The `Current DDS-RTPS standard`_ in its section 8.5 specifies a non-centralized, distributed simple discovery mechanism
 | for RTPS.
 This mechanism was devised to allow interoperability among independent vendor-specific implementations
 | but is not expected to be optimal in every environment.